Shop the look: Family Gold Rings

 There are plenty of reasons why you may want to get a ring resized.
-Perhaps your significant other purchased a size too big or too small, or maybe you want to wear the ring on a different finger than it was originally sized for.
-So, what all do you need to know before resizing your new ring?
-We interviewed Cindy Kaiser -- the designer behind the beautiful La Kaiser jewels -- to answer this question, and to provide some helpful do's and don'ts when it comes to resizing your brand new bling.
+Maybe you were gifted a ring that's a size too big or too small, maybe you want to wear a ring on a different finger than it was originally sized for, or our personal favorite scenario, you may need to resize a piece that was passed down to you.
+So what do you need to know before you start the process of resizing a ring?
+Read on for answers to the most frequently asked questions about ring resizing.

 Can all rings be resized?

 Many, but not all, rings can be resized.
 Whether or not a ring can be resized depends on the metal it's made of.
 Any ring made of solid gold, sterling silver, brass, or platinum can be resized!
 Any ring that is plated cannot be resized.
 You can learn more about the differences between this ring materials here.